ValgulNecron/AniCalendar/README.md

 # AniCalendar

+just added a docker to run it from anywhere arm and amd64 compatible https://hub.docker.com/repository/docker/valgul/ani-calendar/general

 **NOTE:** This is only for users that are using AniList to track their anime and manga progress!

 Look at your anime and manga history through a calendar.
 Many users from AniList were asking for a calendar to view